yul-codes/DA_homework/README.md

 # DA_homework

-Homework for the DA course at HSE
+Completed hometasks for the Data Analytics course at HSE (in Russian)